 The only suggestion I would make is that you should check your yeast to make sure it’s still viable before mixing your dough.
 I forgot to do that, and my first batch failed to rise.
 I replaced my yeast with fresh, and the second batch performed as it should.

-This 5-minute artisan bread is absolutely delicious!
+This no-knead 5-minute artisan bread is absolutely delicious!
 I love the warm, earthy flavors, the spongy, chewy texture, and the crisp crust.
 Great recipe.

 I just used the last of the dough that was in the refrigerator.
 However, I don’t have a pizza peel, so I used a small bread board with a handle.
 When I tried to put the dough on the baking stone as instructed, it fell and lost its shape, and I had to pick it up and re-shape it.
 I took the bread out of the oven when it was 210°F, and the top was richly browned.
 It took only about 20 minutes to bake the bread.